 Students enroll in courses that take place on a college campus or online along with other college students.

-Qualified concurrent and Aspirations students may earn up to 12 free credit hours per year (Summer term courses count toward the following academic year, i.e. Summer 2023 classes count toward the 2023/2024 year).
+Qualified students may earn up to 12 tuition free credits per academic year (May 1 – April 30) with a lifetime cap of 18 credits.
 Concurrent and Aspirations programs are supported, in part, by the Maine Department of Education (External Site).

 Bridge Year students may earn up to 25+ credits, at a cost of $40 per credit.